Upper Bounds on Overshoot in SIR Models with Nonlinear Incidence: Introduction

-Compartmental models have been an invaluable tool for analyzing the dynamics of epidemics for the last century.
-The SIR ordinary differential equation (ODE) variation of the model is one of the most popular due to its relative simplicity and has received a lot of attention in both the academic literature and the public health arena \cite{anderson_infectious_1992, diekmann_mathematical_2013}.
-The most basic form of the SIR model, known as the Kermack-McKendrick ODE model, assumes a bilinear incidence rate $\beta SI$ for the growth term of the infected compartment, with transmissibility parameter $\beta$ and first-order (i.e. linear) with respect to the fraction of population that is susceptible ($S$) and infected ($I$).
+The quintessential SIR ODE model, known as the Kermack-McKendrick model, is shown in (\ref{eqn:S}-\ref{eqn:R}).
+The model assumes a bilinear incidence rate $\beta SI$ for the growth term of the infected compartment, with transmissibility parameter $\beta$ and first-order (i.e. linear) with respect to the fraction of population that is susceptible ($S$) and infected ($I$).

-A significant body of work in the literature has been done to generalize this incidence term into more complicated forms \cite{liu_influence_1986, liu_dynamical_1987, hethcote_epidemiological_1991, ruan_dynamical_2003, jin_sirs_2007, korobeinikov_global_2007}.
+While a bilinear incidence rate between healthy and infected individuals can be a reasonable first assumption, depending on the real-world situation being modeled and the level of precision required, the assumption can be insufficient or inaccurate.
+A significant body of work in the literature has been done to generalize this incidence term into more detailed forms \cite{liu_influence_1986, liu_dynamical_1987, hethcote_epidemiological_1991, ruan_dynamical_2003, jin_sirs_2007, korobeinikov_global_2007}.
 Moving beyond bilinear forms towards nonlinear incidence allows for the consideration of models with more biological complexity and realism.
-Factors such as network effects, seasonality, and non-pharmaceutical interventions are known to give rise to more complex dynamics \cite{britton_mathematical_2020, tkachenko_time-dependent_2021, gomes_individual_2022, montalban_herd_2022}.
+Factors such as network effects, seasonality, and non-pharmaceutical interventions are known to give rise to more complex dynamics \cite{pastor-satorras_epidemic_2015, tkachenko_time-dependent_2021, gomes_individual_2022, montalban_herd_2022}.
+The studying of nonlinear transmission in the context of epidemiology here is a specific case of a larger growing interest across a range of fields in studying the effects of transmission dynamics in complex systems.
+The exploration of interactions beyond the bilinear form has taken place in contexts ranging from social dynamics \cite{axelrod_complexity_1997, centola_spread_2010, vespignani_modelling_2012, lehmann_complex_2018, hebert-dufresne_macroscopic_2020}, ecology \cite{bascompte_rethinking_1995, hofbauer_evolutionary_1998, grilli_higher-order_2017, taylor_modified_2017}, economics \cite{may_ecology_2008, arthur_foundations_2021}, to molecular biology \cite{stefan_cooperative_2013}.
+Significant effort has also been expended on synthesizing these ideas into a more general model of contagion that can be used in different domains \cite{goffman_generalization_1964, barrat_dynamical_2008, centola_how_2018}.

-The overshoot is a feature of the SIR model that has recently received more attention \cite{handel_what_2006,ellison_implications_2020, rachel_analytical_2020, ketcheson_optimal_2021}.
-The overshoot quantifies the number of individuals that become infected after the prevalence peak of infections occur.
-In more colloquial terms, it gives the damage caused by the epidemic after the peak.
-An upper bound on the overshoot in the SIR model was first numerically observed by \cite{zarnitsyna_intermediate_2018}.
-More recent work has illustrated a general mathematical path to analytically calculate the upper bound on epidemic overshoot \cite{nguyen_fundamental_2023}.
-Here we lay the foundation to calculate the upper bound for overshoot when considering incidence terms beyond the simple bilinear case.